Interviewer: Perhaps if we start by you just telling us what your role was with Serkong Tsenzhab Rinpoche in that period of his life.

 He didn’t teach you debate?

 No. I never wanted to learn debate.
-I learned to be able to read debate things, but it wouldn’t be good for my personality.
-This I decided when I first came to India.
+I learned to be able to read debate texts, but it wouldn’t be good for my personality.
+This, I decided when I first came to India.

 In what way?

 In what way?
-I was super, super intelligent, intellectual Harvard graduate student with a lot of pride and no social graces, and if I were to go into debate I would become what I would call a “debate monster.”
-I wouldn’t know how to turn it off.
-And I would just become more intellectually aggressive than I already was.
-So it would not be good for my personality in the slightest.
-And to develop the skills of disciplined analytical thinking – I had that already.
-So I can read the debate texts and follow the format, but no thank you, that would not be helpful for me.
+I was a super-intelligent, intellectual Harvard graduate student with a lot of pride and no social graces, and if I were to get into debate, I would become what I would call a “debate monster.”
+I wouldn’t know how to turn it off, and I would just become more intellectually aggressive than I already was.
+It would not be good for my personality in the slightest.
+To develop the skills of disciplined analytical thinking, I had that already.
+I can read the debate texts and follow the format, but no thank you, debating itself would not be helpful for me.

-More of the bodhichitta side, more develop the imagination with visualization practices, and these sort of things.
+More of the bodhichitta side, more developing the imagination with visualization practices, and these sorts of things.

 And the guru-devotion?

 And the relation to the teacher.
-The relation to the teacher.
-I wouldn’t call it devotion; I find that term very, very misleading.
+I wouldn’t call it “devotion”; I find that term very, very misleading.

 Because it implies being a mindless servant or slave: “Lama, Lama, tell me what to do.”
 That’s not at all the proper…